 We sat down for a chat with Co-founder & Chief Culture Guide for LoveArabic Waleed Nassar.
 We wanted to know more about this initiative and show you the wonderful work happening in Toronto to increase diversity and breaking barriers between neighbors.

 Can you tell us a bit about yourself and your role at LoveArabic?

 The idea for LoveArabic came to my wife and I a few months after living in Toronto.
 We realized that our children’s Skype calls with their grandparents became shorter and shorter as they had started to forget their native language.
-After speaking to other Arabic-speaking families it was evident that this was a common problem.
-So we wanted to start a project to help maintain language fluency for the Arabic speaking community in Toronto.
+After speaking to other Arabic-speaking families, it was evident that this was a common problem.
+So we wanted to start a project to help maintain language fluency for the Arabic-speaking community in Toronto.

 My wife and I partnered with a Canadian-Sudanese friend of ours and we launched LoveArabic in October 2014.
-We started by a mail-order catalogue for Arabic children’s books that were originally written in Arabic.
+We started with a mail-order catalogue for Arabic children’s’ books that were originally written in Arabic.
 We sold out our first two issues of the mail-order catalogue.
 We were so excited about the positive feedback and messages of encouragement from people who heard about our project.
 But our success was also accompanied with suspicion.